 Jamie Sanin (she/they/any pronouns) is a visual artist, educator, and organizer living and growing in "New York's Hudson Valley", historically knows as the Eastern Door, shared ancestral territory of Mohican, Lenape, Stockbridge Munsee, Algonquin and Haudenosaunee (Mohawk, Oneida, Onondaga, Cayuga, Seneca, Tuscarora) (click here to learn more about why this is here).

-Raised in Orange County NY with B.S. in Visual Arts Education, her interest in teaching sprouted from her own experience with the arts; in addition to visual art, Jamie also studied dance, music, and theatre from a young age.
-Each experience provided them not only with a breadth of cultural knowledge but also the opportunity to consider the importance of community care via accessible arts, for which she is an advocate.
+Raised in Orange County with B.S. in Visual Arts Education, her interest in teaching sprouted from her own experiences with the arts; in addition to visual art, Jamie also studied dance, music, and theatre from a young age.
+Each experience provided them not only with a breadth of cultural knowledge but also the opportunity to consider the importance of self care and community care via accessible arts, for which she is an advocate.

 For more information, commission inquiries, etc., please click the CONTACT tab above.